Helena Carter: Final Films

 In April 1950, James Cagney and his brother, producer William Cagney, borrowed her for Kiss Tomorrow Goodbye (1950), made by William Cagney Productions for Warner Bros.
 The same month she was reportedly reading for the role of Roxanne in Cyrano de Bergerac (1950), although the role ultimately went to the teenaged Mala Powers.
 Carter supported Randolph Scott in the 1951 western Fort Worth.

 William Cagney used her again in Bugles in the Afternoon (1952) with Ray Milland.
 Sam Katzman used her in The Golden Hawk (1952) and The Pathfinder (1952).
 Carter's final film role was in 1953 when she starred in William Cameron Menzies' sci-fi thriller Invaders from Mars.
 As pointed out by Filmink "For the first time in her entire career, Carter played something other than a love interest for the male lead."

 She retired following her second marriage.

 Personal life

 Carter married twice, the first ending in divorce.
-On December 31, 1953, she married Michael Meshekoff, with whom she would remain until his death in 1997.
+On December 31, 1953, she married the film producer Michael Meshekoff, with whom she would remain until his death in 1997.